- Medical School - Medical College of Georgia/Georgia Regents University (1974-1978)

 - Skin Cancer

-A native of Georgia, Kim B. Yancey, M.D., is Professor and Chair of the Department of Dermatology at UT Southwestern Medical Center.
+A native of Georgia, Kim B. Yancey, M.D., is Professor in the Department of Dermatology at UT Southwestern Medical Center.
 After graduating from the University of Georgia, summa cum laude and valedictorian, he earned his medical degree (Alpha Omega Alpha) from the Medical College of Georgia and performed his residency training there.

 A National Institutes of Health-funded researcher for more than 25 years, Dr. Yancey completed a postdoctoral fellowship in immunodermatology in the Dermatology Branch of the National Cancer Institute at the National Institutes of Health (NIH).
 He is certified by the American Board of Dermatology, and also holds special competence in Dermatologic Immunology and Diagnostic Laboratory Immunology.